 According to Chinese wuxing philosophy, which underpins fields such as feng shui and astrology, five elements – wood, fire, earth, metal and water – form the foundation of everything in the universe.
 Every human body contains the complete range of elements, though one element is most prominent depending on your birth year.
 According to the theory, maintaining harmony between all five elements is important: otherwise bad energy can sneak into your life and affect your mood, health, career, relationships and more.
-In honour of the Year of the Rat, we explore five hotels where you can balance your qi in style.
+In honour of the Year of the Ox, we explore five hotels where you can balance your qi in style.

 Best for: Snake, Horse